ICRS/ICRScanner/README.md

 See [https://github.com/ICRS/icrs_lab](https://github.com/ICRS/icrs_lab)

-copy the contents of `src/TFT_config.h` into `.pio/libdeps/lilygo-t-display/TFT_eSPI/User_Setup.h`
+1. Copy the contents of `src/TFT_config.h` into `.pio/libdeps/lilygo-t-display/TFT_eSPI/User_Setup.h`

-This will let us use the settings for teh TFT display with the library
+   This will let us use the settings for the TFT display with the library

+2. Edit the `src/config.h` file to set the correct wifi credentials and the server address.

 Then use [Platform IO](https://platformio.org/) to build and upload the code.